-\textbf{Data preprocessing:} We begin by translating all the non-English texts in source news claims and their associated posts into English using the Googletrans Python package.
+\textbf{Data preprocessing:} We begin by translating all the non-English texts in source news claims and their associated posts into English using Google Translate API via Googletrans.\footnote{Googletans library is available at \url{https://github.com/ssut/py-googletrans}.
+It is a free and unlimited Python library that implements Google Translate API and uses the same servers that translate.google.com uses.} Google Translate has a high performance in translating between English and non-English languages, retaining overall meaning in 82.5\% of the translations \cite{taira_pragmatic_2021,sebo_performance_2024}.
 Subsequently, we perform text preprocessing by removing non-alphabetic and non-numerical characters, stop words, and URLs.
 We lemmatize all the words using the English transformer pipeline on Spacy and only consider news claims and posts that contain at least one lemmatized word.
 Additionally, we exclude posts that were posted before January 1, 2020.
 Due to the absence of release dates for source news items in the dataset, we use the first post that links to the specific source news item as its release date.
 In the end, we obtain \num{8822} news claims and associated \num{85978} posts.
 Specifically, \num{59363} posts are linked to \num{1543} false news claims, and \num{26615} posts are linked to \num{7279} true news claims.